brendan-rius/brendan-rius.github.io/_posts/2015-01-08-kernel-linked-lists.md

 {% endhighlight %}

-where each node of the list holds a pointer to the data, Linux makes the data hold a pointer to the node:
+where each node of the list holds a pointer to the data, Linux makes the data hold a pointer to the node

 {% highlight c linenos %}
 struct list